rtckitteam/neo-sdk-call-ios/README.md

-# CiCare SDK Call iOS
+# NEO SDK Call iOS

 This SDK allows you to integrate **outgoing and incoming call features** into your iOS app using **CiCare SDK**.